realityforge/chef-glassfish/README.md

 - max_perm_size: The amount of perm gen memory to allocate to the domain in MiB.
 Defaults to 96.
 - max_stack_size: The amount of stack memory to allocate to the domain in KiB.
 Defaults to 128.
 - port: the port on which the HTTP service will bind.
 Defaults to 8080.
-- admin_port: the port on which the web management console will bind.
-Defaults to 4848.
 - extra_libraries: an array of URLs for libraries that should be added to the domains classpath.
 - logging_properties: a hash of properties that will be merged into logging.properties.
 Use this to send logs to syslog or graylog.
 - realm_types: an map of names to realm implementation classes that is merged into the default realm types.
 - domain_name: the name of the domain.
 This is the name of the resource.
+- password: Password to use when communicating with the domain.
+Must be set if username is set.
+Defaults to nil.
-- All of the domain specific attributes.
+- All of the common attribute parameters except password_file.

 ### Example